Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Wetherill Mesa Map Credit NPS

 To reach the Long house you have to walk about 2-miles (2.5 hrs.) and navigate down a steep trail.
 The ranger narrative begins as you walk the paved trail to the house.
 Ranger RisingBuffalo Maybee stated that at one point the park paved the trail so that a tram could ferry passengers to the ruins; budget cuts closed that in the summer of 2015.
-Hiking the “long house loop trail” is a 6-mile walking-biking trail.
+The Long House Loop Trail is a 6-mile multi-use path open to both hikers and cyclists.

 As you walk to the long house, you are going down in elevation (remember; you have to walk back again).
 On the way, we stopped at a yucca plant that contained an immense packrat nest.
 Our guide explained the importance of these particular nests in this ecosystem.
-The nest comprises a pile of feet high of sticks, rocks, and pieces of yucca and they have been able to carbon date cactus back many years.
-Yucca plants were a dietary staple for the Ancestral Puebloan, eating it in the raw or cooked form.
-The plant fibers were used to make rope, the hard spines of the leaves for needles and the pulp were ground into a paste and used as soap or shampoo.
+The nest comprises a pile of feet high of sticks, rocks, and pieces of yucca, and they have been able to carbon date cactus back many years.
+Yucca plants were a dietary staple for the Ancestral Puebloan, eating it raw or cooked.
+The plant fibers were used to make rope, the hard spines of the leaves for needles, and the pulp was ground into a paste and used as soap or shampoo.
 In the distance, we could also see the wild horses on the opposite mesa.
 The ranger reiterated they can be dangerous, so never approach them.

 Two people stand on a path by ancient stone ruins of Longhouse set into a large cliff.